Killing of Wesley Barayuga: Background

 Barayuga often used public transportation prior to the onset of the COVID-19 pandemic.
 He was shot dead in July 2020, while he was being driven in a Mitsubishi Strada provided for by the PCSO.
 He died at age 62.

 Killing

 Wesley Barayuga was riding a Mitsubishi Strada back to his residence when he and his driver were shot by one of two masked gunmen riding separate motorcycles.
 They were at the corner of Calbayog and Malinaw Streets at around 3:30pm (UTC+8) in Mandaluyong.

 Barayuga died on the spot while his driver was rushed to the VRP Medical Center after sustaining injuries.

-The driver of a brown Honda Civic who stopped their vehicle in front of Barayuga's victim was also tagged as a suspect after their failure to file a report despite the victims' pick-up crashing into their vehicle aroused suspicion from the authorities.
+The driver of a brown Honda City who stopped their vehicle in front of Barayuga's victim was also tagged as a suspect after their failure to file a report despite the victims' pick-up crashing into their vehicle aroused suspicion from the authorities.

 Immediate reactions

 PCSO

 PCSO general manager Royina Garma released a statement condemning the attack and offering condolences to the Barayuga family.
 She said that the agency's Security Office is coordinating with the police regarding the incident.